Far from being fatal for radio stars, video is helping propel some broadcast stations into the era of digital content.

 Radio stations have experimented with video in fits and starts during the past decade, with varying degrees of success.
 Some found the expense of building an infrastructure to publish online videos too steep, while others felt the demand for video in a narrow-band environment was too low.
 But YouTube’s arrival in 2005 changed things fairly quickly.

-“It’s given every radio station a way to become their own MTV channel,” says Ron Davenport Jr., chairman of Sheridan Broadcasting, an independently owned company with three stations.
+“It’s given every radio station a way to become their own MTV channel,” says Ron Davenport Jr., owner of Sheridan Broadcasting, an independently owned company with three stations.
 Sheridan received a patent for a technology that synchronizes radio broadcasts with YouTube videos in real time.

 Like Sheridan, many broadcast companies see online video as a way to expand their reach as global media brands rather than radio stations with a limited geographic reach.
 For public station WNYC, just 7% of its YouTube views come from the New York metropolitan area, and half come from outside the country.
 That’s important for selling national brand advertising.